HillaryDanan/ouroboros-learning/README.md

 ## 🙏 Acknowledgments

 Self-funded research driven by curiosity about AI behavior.
-The discovery that measurable patterns underlie model processing validates the investigation despite API constraints.

-## 📝 License

-MIT License - See [LICENSE](LICENSE) for details
+The improved analysis with semantic similarity metrics strengthens the original findings.

 ---